Twisted Alexander Polynomials and Fibered Classes in Ribbon Homology Cobordisms: Abstract

 \section{Abstract}

 Let $Y_-$ and $Y_+$ be two compact 3-manifolds with empty or toroidal boundary.
 A 4-dimensional ribbon homology cobordism is a homologically trivial cobordism built with 1-handles and 2-handles.
-In this note, following the work of Friedl and collaborators, we apply twisted Alexander polynomials to show that if there is a ribbon homology cobordism from $Y_-$ to $Y_+$ with $Y_-$ irreducible, then the unit ball of the Thurston norm of $Y_-$ contains that of $Y_+$.
-Moreover, we show in general that the fibered classes of $Y_+$ correspond to those of $Y_-$.
+In this note, following the work of Friedl and collaborators, we apply twisted Alexander polynomials to show that the fibered classes of $Y_+$ map to those of $Y_-$.

 \allowdisplaybreaks